yyubin/go-playground/README.md

 # go-playground

-It's a respository for me to learn go.
+It's a respository where I learn go.

 ## Tools